joseotaviorf/oh-my-pi/README.md

 **Important Notes:**
 1. Internal QuintoAndar's libs are not included in the local requirements by default, due to dependencies incompatibility.
-To use them locally for development purposes, include them in `requirements3_local_internal.txt`.
+To use them locally for development purposes, include them in `requirements_local_internal.txt`.
 2. Keep in mind that most of internal QuintoAndar's libs are used only in clusters for Spark jobs, not in Airflow's DAGs, so their dependencies are evaluated only at the job execution.
-To add them to the cluster creation, include their names in the file `requirements3.txt`.
+To add them to the cluster creation, include their names in the file `requirements.txt`.

 #### 4.Import application variables